4e6/text-icu-static-example/README.md

 ```

-We also need a haskell dependencies.
+But we also need Haskell dependencies.
 We can use package-db from the
 unsuccessful `nix-build --keep-failed .` run.

 ``` bash